Connecticut Route 67: Route description

 Route 67 is a mostly two-lane surface road, with a short four-lane section in Southbury.
-It begins in New Milford as a 0.5 mile concurrency with US 202 as the latter leaves a concurrency with US 7.
+It begins in New Milford as a 0.5 mi concurrency with U.S. Route 202 (US 202) as the latter leaves a concurrency with US 7.
 After crossing the Housatonic River into the center of town, Route 67 breaks away to the southeast.
 In Bridgewater, it meets the northern end of Route 133.
 In Roxbury, it meets the southern end of Route 199 and the western end of Route 317.
-It then clips a corner of Woodbury before passing into New Haven County and the town of Southbury, where it passes the northern end of Route 172 before joining US 6 for a 1.6 mile concurrency leading to a junction with I-84 at exit 15.
-Here, US 6 joins I-84 west and Route 67 continues to the southeast.
+It then clips a corner of Woodbury before passing into New Haven County and the town of Southbury, where it passes the northern end of Route 172 before joining US 6 for a 1.6 mi concurrency leading to a junction with I-84 at exit 21.
+Here, US 6 joins I-84 west, and Route 67 continues to the southeast.
 After intersecting Route 188, it enters Oxford, where it has a junction with the west end of Route 42.
 In Seymour, it passes the western end of Route 313 before crossing the Naugatuck River.
-On the east shore of the river, it meets the Route 8 expressway at exits 21 and 22.
+On the east shore of the river, it meets the Route 8 expressway at exits 17 and 18.
 It then passes the northern end of Route 115 before heading into Woodbridge, where Route 67 ends at Route 63.

-Rapid development on Route 67 between Route 8 and I-84 may require the eventual upgrading of this section to a four-lane arterial highway.
-A 3.77 mi section in the town of Roxbury, from the Bridgewater-Roxbury town line to 0.30 mi east of Route 317, is a designated state scenic road.
+A 3.77 mi section in the town of Roxbury, from the Bridgewater–Roxbury town line to 0.30 mi east of Route 317, is a designated state scenic road.